 For most sampling applications you should use Liquid Detection.
 Selecting NO may adversely affect sample volume repeatability and will turn off Rinse Cycles and Sampling Retries.
 You can use Rinse Cycles to condition the suction line and strainer before collecting a sample.
-Rinse Cycles may also improve sample line is wetted before each sample.
+Rinse Cycles may also improve sample volume repeatability by ensuring the suction line is wetted before each sample.
 One rinse cycle draws liquid through the suction line until it reaches the Liquid Detector.
 Then, the pump reverses direction and to clear the suction line.
 Note that Rinse Cycles add to the Pump Counts (section 3.3.9) and requires more frequent pump tube changes.